 [8] The Tenants' submissions and evidence collectively is summarized as follows.
-The Tenants understand that a rent increase is needed for the Landlords, however, the amount is a lot at one time.
-Further, one of the tenants testified that they are on a budget and such a rent increase will be difficult when meeting the budget requirements.
+They have no complaints about the Landlords and understand that a rent increase is needed, however, the proposed amount is a large amount at one time.
+The Tenants testified that the condition of the Residential Property is that it needs some repairs, specifically the front steps.